An Empirical Study of Topic Transition in Dialogue: Empirical Studies of Topic Transitions

-\paragraph{Turns/topic by chronology of topic progression in a conversation:} Next, the study seeks to investigate the distribution of turns/topic as the conversation progresses.
+Next, the study investigate the distribution of utterances per topic as the conversation progresses.
 Mean and standard deviation of turns/topic is computed for all conversations.
-It is observed that standard deviation from mean of no.turns is significant for all topics within a conversation.
-Thus, this study did not find any pattern between no.turns and topics, as conversation progressed from one topic to another in a given conversation.
-Figure 4 shows a combined plot of number of turns by topic order.
-Since the conversations are of different length the plot appears less dense as topic order increases.
+It is observed that standard deviation from mean of number of utterances is significant for all topics within a conversation.
+Hence, we use median to construct a line chart as median is a better measure of central tendency when there are outliers.
+The correlation between topic time series and number of utterances is observed to be $0.21$ signifying only a weak correlation.
+Thus, this study did not find any pattern topic transition time series and number of utterances ($(\tilde{\chi}^2 = 11.27, p = 0.98)$).